moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/concurrency_limit_middleware/_index.md

 arguments limits.
 We probably don't want to create a Redis LIST for each permutation.

+TODO: Think how rate limiting framework could control a scope and an individual worker.

 NOTE:
 We'll need to think about backward compatibility since right now we're only using `sidekiq:concurrency_limit:throttled_jobs:<worker_name>`